 Published: April 1, 2014

-PASADENA, CA – April 1, 2014 – The School of Cultural and Family Psychology at Pacific Oaks College announces a new Master’s in Marriage and Family Therapy specialization in Trauma Studies, launching Fall 2014.
+PASADENA, Calif. – The School of Cultural and Family Psychology at Pacific Oaks College announces a new Master’s in Marriage and Family Therapy specialization in Trauma Studies, launching Fall 2014.

 Students in this specialization will develop skills to work in mental health settings, veterans’ hospitals, gang intervention programs, continuation schools, immigrant detention centers and domestic violence and child abuse centers.